 All Excel Center students have an initial meeting with a life coach during school orientation, where they set goals for their educational path.
 From there, students take one of two tracks.
 Some students begin receiving weekly text messages that contain motivational messages and reminders from the life coach intended to encourage students to continue working towards their goals.
 All other students will attend the Excel Center as normal, with all of the typical services and classes available, but will not receive the motivational text messages.

-What is the impact of coaching and text message nudges on high school completion for adults?
+What is the impact of text message nudges on high school completion for adults?

 - Students who participate in the text messaging service will have a higher completion rate at the Excel Center.

 - Students who participate in the text messaging service will attain higher earnings post-graduation.

-- Students who participate in the CCRC services and/or text messaging service will have a higher participation rate in post-secondary enrollment.
+- Students who participate in the text messaging service will have a higher participation rate in post-secondary enrollment.

 Research Study Design

-The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of both the text message and CCRC services.
+The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of the text message services.
 To be eligible for the services, individuals must be active students in the current term at the Excel Center.

-At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across all three groups.
+At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across the treatment and control groups.